ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/AAA_2023_covid/slides.md

 # Theoretical Foundation: What is the underlying model?

+### The current theoretical foundation is intuitive: MAEs make sense in an uncertain world.

+- The current theoretical/intuitive foundation is not unique to MAEs.
+- Motivation seems to overlap with covenants in general and performance covenants in particular.

+# Theoretical Foundation: What is the underlying model?

 - What is the unique problem that MAEs are solving?
 - Why is this not solved by performance covenants?
 - What can MAEs teach us about performance covenants?
 - What do we learn about the MAE from the exceptions?

-- The current theoretical/intuitive foundation is not unique to MAEs (i.e. Similar to the covenant literature) but MAEs are unique contract terms.
+# Theoretical Foundation: Jensen & Meckling & Probability

+Clarifying the sort of uncontrollable or uncertain events that you have in mind may help develop this motivation.

-# Theoretical Foundation: Jensen & Meckling & Propability
+# Theoretical Foundation: Jensen & Meckling & Probability

 > Jensen and Meckling (1976) argue that post-contractual moral hazard arises
 > because the lender and owner-manager have asymmetric payoff functions, which